| Glossary of PA Terms - H

 from mains transformers,

 hazard, so the source of a hum should always be

 investigated.
 A hum signal has a frequency of

 50 or 100 Hz (60 or 120 Hz in the

 USA), often with added harmonics.

-When the harmonics are at a relatively significant level,
+When the harmonics are at a relatively low

-A hum may be caused by faulty or poor quality equipment
+A hum or buzz may be caused by faulty or poor quality equipment

 or audio cables,